 The Sydney Blue Sox were founded in 2010 as an inaugural member of the Australian Baseball League (ABL).
-They are currently owned by SCA Sports Pty Ltd.

 Sydney is one of eight teams in the ABL, with six from the mainland states of Australia.
 There is a team from New Zealand and Geelong (Victoria) hosts a primarily Korean Club.